vk7061iitb/content-aware-scaling/README.md

 # Seam Carving in C++

-A minimal implementation of the seam carving algorithm for content-aware image resizing.
+A implementation of the seam carving algorithm for content-aware image resizing.

 ## What is Seam Carving?